 Specific attributes which are important in selecting the right Fixed Coaxial Attenuator for your application include the Connector Type (SMA, BNC, etc.), the amount of Attenuation provided (in dB), and the Maximum Frequency (GHz) of operation for the device.

-Richardson RFPD supplies Fixed Coaxial Attenuators from industry-leading manufacturers Aeroflex/Inmet, HUBER+SUHNER, Radiall and SV Microwave.
+Richardson RFPD offers an extensive selection of Fixed Coaxial Attenuators from industry-leading manufacturers Aeroflex/Inmet, HUBER+SUHNER, Radiall and SV Microwave.

 The parametric search filter allows the user to quickly find the parts they need by filtering the results in real-time.